The Minns government has shown no sign of backing down from their paltry pay offer of 10.5 per cent over three years for all nurses and midwives.

 Rank-and-file members should unite around the proposal for a strike date, win this in the Association and then campaign for mass meetings of workplace activists to plan how we can make the strike a success—and then escalate for more.

-One serious problem with our last round of strikes was the lack of respect and understanding shown by Association officials to the leadership we need to develop amongst rank-and-file members to build the power needed to win.
+One serious problem with our last round of strikes was the lack of respect and understanding shown by Association officials to the leadership we need to develop among rank-and-file members to build the power needed to win.

 Delegates and other workplace activists were not seriously involved in the development of a proper timetable for industrial action and broader discussions about strategy for the campaign.

-Getting a text message announcing a strike with only a few weeks notice gives no time to properly prepare.
-The bigger strike rallies earlier in the campaign were fantastic, but the people who attended were offered no clear next steps, just sent back to our hospitals to wait.
+Getting a text message announcing a strike with only a few weeks’ notice gives no time to properly prepare.
+The bigger strike rallies earlier in the campaign were fantastic but the people who attended were offered no clear next steps, just sent back to our hospitals to wait.

 The campaign was also called off abruptly, with the leadership’s push to accept a measly 4 per cent pay rise leading to widespread demoralisation and confusion.
-We were promised ratios as a trade off for lack of pay, but even this has not happened.
+We were promised ratios as a trade-off for lack of pay but even this has not happened.

 This time, rank-and-file members need to be far more organised and vigilant.

 In Victoria, it wasn’t until nurses held a major strike in May that the government shifted from its similarly disgraceful 3 per cent per year pay offer.
-And it was only after rank-and-file nurses voted overwhelmingly to reject the leadership’s insistence they accept a $6100 sign on offer, and threatened further action, that they won 28.4 per cent over four years.
+And it was only after rank-and-file nurses voted overwhelmingly to reject the leadership’s insistence they accept a $6100 sign-on offer, and threatened further action, that they won 28.4 per cent over four years.

 Minns won’t back down so easily, and NSW nurses and midwives need a far more substantial pay rise to reach parity with our colleagues interstate.
 But we need to start our strike campaign as soon as possible.